EnoughTea/rust-filen/README.md

 let file_key = some_file_properties.key.clone();

-// Let's store file in-memory via writer over vec: let mut file_buffer = std::io::BufWriter::new(Vec::new());
+// Let's store file in-memory via writer over vec: let mut file_writer = std::io::BufWriter::new(Vec::new());

+// STANDARD_SETTINGS_BUNDLE earlier contained `retry` field with STANDARD_RETRIES,
-// STANDARD_RETRIES retry 5 times with 1, 2, 4, 8 and 15 seconds pause
+// which retry 5 times with 1, 2, 4, 8 and 15 seconds pause
 // between retries and some random jitter.
-// Usually RetrySettings is opt-in, you call RetrySettings::retry yourself
+// Usually RetrySettings is opt-in, you call `RetrySettings::call` yourself
 // when needed for every API query you want retried.
 //
-// But file download/upload are helper methods where providing RetrySettings is mandatory.
-// File is downloaded or uploaded as a sequence of chunks, and any one of them can fail.
+// File is downloaded or uploaded as a sequence of chunks,
+// and a query to download or upload any one of them can fail.
 // With external retries, if the last chunk fails, you'll have to redo the entire file.
-// Internal retry logic avoid possible needless work. let retry_settings = RetrySettings::STANDARD_RETRIES;
+// Internal retry logic avoid possible needless work.
+//
+// For this reason, file download/upload and other complex helper methods
+// with chains of Filen API queries inside, require reference to RetrySettings
+// in addition to usual FilenSettings.
-let sync_file_download_result = download_and_decrypt_file_from_data_and_key(
+// So file download below uses settings bundle we defined earlier, which contains them: let sync_file_download_result = download_and_decrypt_file_from_data_and_key(
     some_file_data,
     &file_key,
-    &retry_settings,
-    &filen_settings,
-    &mut file_buffer,
+    &mut file_writer,
+    &settings,
 );

-// And now we have downloaded and decrypted bytes in memory. let file_bytes = sync_file_download_result.map(|_| file_buffer.into_inner().unwrap())?;
+// And now we have downloaded and decrypted bytes in memory. let file_bytes = sync_file_download_result.map(|_| file_writer.into_inner().unwrap())?;
 ```